0patch is a microscopic solution for a huge security problem.

 It provides miniature patches of code (“micropatches”) to computers and other devices worldwide in order to fix software vulnerabilities in various, even closed source products.
 With 0patch, there are no reboots or downtime when patching and no fear that a huge official update will break production.

-Corporate users and administrators appreciate the lightness and simplicity of 0patch, as it is shortening the patch deployment time from months to just hours, with no computer downtime or reboots.
+Corporate users and administrators appreciate the lightness and simplicity of 0patch, as it is shortening the patch deployment time from months to just hours.
 Reviewing tiny 0patches is cheap, and the ability to instantly apply and remove them locally or remotely significantly simplifies production testing.
-In contrast to current signature- or behavior-based endpoint security technologies, 0patch is impossible to bypass.
-0patch aims to be a single, uniform patch deployment platform for all OSes, applications and devices, from desktops and servers to Internet of Things.

-0patch is a new digital marketplace.
-It completely changes the game by channeling the knowledge of security researchers, who could so far only write or speak about discovered vulnerabilities and develop exploits for them, into directly solving the problem: creating patches for vulnerabilities, and getting paid for that by the very consumers of these patches.
+0patch aims to completely change the game by channelling the knowledge of security researchers, who could so far only write or speak about discovered vulnerabilities and develop exploits for them, into directly solving the problem.

 As a community, we're accumulating knowledge about 3rd-party patching and sharing it with our existing and future members.
 We're building an important component of Internet's global immune system of tomorrow, where personal computers, servers, tablets, phones and billions of IoT devices will be in constant dire need of rapidly deployable security fixes.